CloudZero2049/TD3-TensorFlowJS/README.md

 # TD3-TensorFlowJS
 1) This is a passion project and is a work in progress, by a single person, and therefore may not work as expected.
-Also, expect a lot of comment code.
+It is currently in development using the Google Chrome web browser, other browser might not work (I haven't tested any).
+Check the "saved model data" folder for pre-trained models.

 2) I am creating this for the community, and therefore am hereby allowing anyone and everyone to use the code and information within for whatever (legal) purpose they desire (I'm using MIT License).
 I only ask that you give me / this repository (CloudZero2049) a shout-out if used in a project that is viewable to the community so that others can find it as well.